 Yet, he insists: “she did not understand because, although Asian, she was a girl, and so did not have to live under the constant shadows of Fu Manchu, Seung-Hui Cho, and Long Duk Dong.”
 Does he really think she’d never hear Full Metal Jacket/”Me So Horny”?
-Does he think she’d never be called a geisha or didn’t once think of the implications of her and the white boy she chooses?
+Does he think she’d never be called a geisha or called a “race traitor” by entitled males whose advocacy stops with whether white women will sleep with them?
 Also, the way Xing describes Naomi veers on fetishizing.
 After the preceding quote, I didn’t really care what happened to Xing.

 So what happens to Xing?
 He ends up getting suspected of the murders, fleeing at first to find Naomi and tell her his side.
 There is a great line in this conversation in which Naomi says, “Xing, why do you hate yourself so much?”
 I really wish she’d let him have it though.

 Due to a jumbled ending (including oddly-placed passages about Xing’s immigration), as a plot-driven story, Crossing is disappointing.
 It’s more interesting to view it through a character study lens that helps the reader get inside the mind of one particular teenaged boy who is also a Chinese immigrant probably in the lower-middle class.
 He constantly has his guard up and looking out for his own interests because nobody else is.

 Because of my personal stake with Naomi, one interesting conversation I think that Crossing brings up is how communities of color treat their genders be it parents to children or among peers and how the genders think the others are treated.